milesj/interweave/packages/interweave-emoji-picker/README.md

 used, and can be customized with the `commonMode` prop.
 Selected emojis that fall past the `maxCommonlyUsed` prop are trimmed from the history.

-* `recentlyUsed` - Tracks selected emojis from latest to oldest.
+* `recentlyUsed` - Tracks selected emojis from most recently selected to oldest.
 * `frequentlyUsed` - Tracks selected emojis using a counter, in descending order.

 ```javascript